 1. Configure your environment variables

 This is an optional step that seeks to simplify your usage of the API.
-See Availability Zones below for help choosing an Availability Zone.
+See the Technical information section below for help choosing an Availability Zone and Region.
 You can find your Project ID in the Scaleway console.

 export SCW_SECRET_KEY="<API secret key>"